Author: Sergii Putsov (20 years of Oly Lifting & Training experience)

 Conclusion

 There are no definite answers to debates like deadlift vs power clean or hang clean vs deadlift.
-We all have different bodies and different targets so we each have different needs.
+Each has unique benefits tailored to different goals, but basically, it’s best to do both so you get all the benefits.

 Now it's your turn!
 Are you team deadlift or power clean?
 What are your fitness goals with either one?
 Did I miss anything important?
 Talk to me in the comments!